DEMO

 GAFAIG replaces unverifiable governance claims with publicly verifiable proof.

-Instead of asking the public to trust internal claims about oversight, GAFAIG publishes a record that can be reviewed, verified, validated, and used across external environments.
+Instead of asking the public to trust internal claims about governance, GAFAIG publishes a certification surface that can be reviewed, verified, validated, and used across external environments.

-The demo is intentionally simple: resolve the registry record, fetch the proof, validate the signature, and render the verified trust surface.
+The demo is intentionally simple: resolve the certification surface, fetch the signed verification proof, validate the signature, and render the verified public governance trust surface.
 That sequence is the product.

 Release: devGovernance verification engine executed on Snowflake (deterministic scoring, registry snapshots, and public verification views)